KNS00/TyDi/README.md

   docker-compose up

 Each notebook corresponds to a section in the original problem description.
-However, in the code, the tasks are performed on the English language for clarity.

 * section 1 provides basic statistics on the Tydi QA data set
-* section 2 implements 3 different language models
+* section 2 implements three language models.
-* section 3 implements three different binary classifiers to predict whether a question is answerable or not
+* section 3 implements three binary classifiers to predict whether a question is answerable or not
-* section 4 implements two transformer based QAs and IOB-tagging (yet to be added to the public repo)
-* section 5 implements binary classification and a sequence labeller (yet to be added to the public repo)
+* sections 4, 5 and 6 are not part of the public repository
-* section 6 implements logistics regression with the BPEmb tokenizer (one for each language) - then each model is trained on one language and tested on the two others. (yet to be added to the public repo)

 [1] Jonathan H. Clark, Eunsol Choi, Michael Collins, Dan Garrette, Tom Kwiatkowski, Vitaly Nikolaev, and Jennimaria Palomaki.
 2020.
 Tydi qa: A benchmark for information-seeking question answering in typologically diverse languages.
 Transactions of the Association for Computational Linguistics.
 Link: https://huggingface.co/datasets/copenlu/answerable_tydiqa.